markmac99/auroracam/README.md

 I'm running the software on an Intel ATOM Z8350 miniPC with 4GB memory running Armbian but it should work on pretty much any Linux hardware.
 I also have it running on a Raspberry Pi4b.

 ## webserver
 A webserver is set up during installation and can be used to view the latest data, historical images and logs.
+The webserver can be accessed at http://yourpisname/ where `yourpisname` is the hostname of the raspberry Pi.
+To make it easier to find, i recommend you give it a unique name such as "auroracam".
+Note that the site is http not https.

 ### Installation
 On the target computer, run the following